Skip to main content

 ii.
 Conduct catchbasin and line maintenance as needed based on inspection results as a preventive maintenance measure.

 iii.
-Provide routine customer service response throughout the District, and route emergency service requests to Clackamas County for emergency response, including flooding of roads, safety risk, or additional ditch cleaning, street sweeping, and winter road maintenance.
+Provide routine customer service response throughout the District, and route emergency service requests to Clackamas County for emergency response.
+Clackamas County Department of Transportation and Development (CCDTD) responds to flooding of roads, safety risks, or additional ditch cleaning, street sweeping, and winter road maintenance.

 iv.
 Respond to routine service requests that Clackamas County sends over, communicate back to Clackamas County about the nature of the resolution.

 v.
-Collect and share data from tasks completed and provide to CCDTD, for inclusion into the MS4 Annual Reports.
+Collect and share water quality data with CCDTD for inclusion into the MS4 Annual Reports.